wjb108/wjb108/README.md

 <!---
 My focus has been on building digital services for emerging markets, in particular Mexico.
 --->
-I'm looking for full or part-time role as a software engineer at a mission driven company that fully embraces remote work.

 I have two weeks left as a full-time fellow in General Asembly's Software Engineering Immersive program, that has taught me how to build full-stack web applications with the MongoDB, Express, React, Node stack.